Concurrent Degree with Gatton College of Business and Economics

 Concurrent Degree with UK College of Law

 Negotiations and other interactions at the international level increasingly have legal aspects, and the practice of law in today's interconnected world requires an understanding of how global systems work.
 As a result, there is a need for professionals trained in both international affairs and law.
 This dual degree program offers both the MA in Diplomacy and International Commerce and the JD degrees in four years instead of the four and one-half years that would be required if the degrees were pursued separately.
 To earn the JD/MA, the students must satisfy the requirements of both the law college and the Patterson School.
 Students must apply formally and independently to both programs and must meet the admissions standards of each.

-Concurrent Degree with the German Division of the Department of Modern and Classical Languages, Literatures and Cultures
+Concurrent Degree with UK Department of Modern and Classical Languages, Literatures and Cultures

 Graduate Certificate Program in Global Health with College of Public Health

 Expansion in global communication, travel, and trade has increased the need for professionals who understand the ever-increasing range of public health issues that transcend international borders.
 This program produces graduates with international, interdisciplinary skills in areas such as disease and injury prevention, health care, and other health-related disciplines.
 With careful selection of classes and a health-related overseas internship, both the Patterson School degree and certificate program can be completed in the normal 18-month period.
 Interested students should explore early certificate requirements (PDF) and approved coursework (PDF).